 IsolationForest

-Isolation Forest generates the anomaly score of each sample.
+Isolation Forest generates anomaly score of each sample.

 n_estimatorsint, optional